asaltanubes/pegasus/README.md

 ```

 The configuration files support two key features: line-based comments that can be added using the `#` symbol, and the ability to perform simple mathematical operations like addition or multiplication within parameter values.

+It is worth to mention that the `Interval_data_save` parameter may limit the prediction of eclipses, since the eclipse detection algorithm is only performed when data is saved, not in all loops.

 ### Running the Simulation